bash-ali-rana/Rental-Application-Test-Cases/readme.md

 ## Installation

-From the directory `EverReal` run:
+From the directory `Rental-Application-Tests` run:

 `npm install`